apostrophecms/apostrophe-documentation/docs/getting-started/apostrophe-cli.md

 :::

 ## Create a widget module
-To bootstrap the necessary files and basic configuration for a new Apostrophe widget module, run the following command from within your Apostrophe project's root directory:
+To generate the necessary files and basic configuration for a new Apostrophe widget module, run the following command from within your Apostrophe project's root directory: